Deinosuchus: Classification and species

+In a 2025 study, Jules D. Walter and colleagues argue that many character states previously thought to be diagnostic for alligatoroids were actually much more widespread.
+In their analysis several genera traditionally viewed as basal alligatoroids, among them Deinosuchus, were found to not only fall outside of Alligatoroidea but to not even be true crocodilians, instead representing derived non-crocodilian eusuchians.
+Deinosuchus was recovered as having split from the lineage leading up to Crocodilia after Leidyosuchus but before the terrestrial Planocraniidae.

 Description

 Morphology

 Despite its large size, the overall appearance of Deinosuchus was not considerably different from that of modern crocodilians.
 Deinosuchus had an alligator-like, broad snout, with a slightly bulbous tip.
 Each premaxilla contained four teeth, with the pair nearest to the tip of the snout being significantly smaller than the other two.
 Each maxilla (the main tooth-bearing bone in the upper jaw) contained 21 or 22 teeth.
 The tooth count for each dentary (tooth-bearing bone in the lower jaw) was at least 22.
 All the teeth were very thick and robust; those close to the rear of the jaws were short, rounded, and blunt.
 They appear to have been adapted for crushing, rather than piercing.
 When the mouth was closed, only the fourth tooth of the lower jaw would have been visible.
 The skull of Deinosuchus itself was of a unique shape not seen in any other living or extinct crocodilians; the skull was broad, but inflated at the front around the nares.
 Two holes in the premaxilla in front of the nares are present in this genus and are unique autapomorphies not seen in other crocodilians, but nothing is known at present regarding their function.